Quaternary prevention

-Quaternary prevention is the set of health activities to mitigate or avoid the consequences of unnecessary or excessive intervention of the health system.
+Quaternary prevention is the set of activities to mitigate or avoid the consequences of unnecessary or excessive intervention of the health system, i.e.iatrogenic damage.

-Explanation of term
+Definition

+The Wonca International Dictionary for General/Family Practice defines it as "action taken to identify patient at risk of overmedicalisation, to protect him from new medical invasion, and to suggest to him interventions, which are ethically acceptable".

+Alternatively, quaternary prevention has been defined as an "action taken to protect individuals from medical interventions that are likely to cause more harm than good."

+Per Jamoulle

-Marc Jamoulle divided medical situations into four quadrants based on if the patient was experiencing illness (i.e. if the patient experienced subjective poor health) and if the doctor had identified disease (constructed based on diagnostic criteria), with a different type of prevention happening in each:
+Jamoulle divided medical situations into four quadrants based on if the patient was experiencing illness (i.e. if the patient experienced subjective poor health) and if a health care provider had identified disease (constructed based on diagnostic criteria), with a different type of prevention happening in each: